hanabi/hanabi.github.io/docs/level-14.md

   - Alice clues number 4 to Donald, touching a red 4 as a *Play Clue*.
   - Bob blind-plays red 1 from his *Finesse Position*.
   - Cathy blind-plays red 2 from her *Finesse Position*.
-  - Even though red 1 and red 2 are the same suit as the red 4, the team knows that no-one is promised the red 3, since two blindplays happened immediately after the clue.
+  - Even though red 1 and red 2 are the same suit as the red 4, the team knows that no-one is promised the red 3, since two blind-plays happened immediately after the clue.
   - Donald knows that his clued card can be any 4.

 <Hard4DoubleBluff />